burness/flops_profile/README.md

 ##### Example: AlexNet

-The following example shows how to profile AlexNet using the  flops profiler.
+The following example shows how to profile AlexNet using the  flops profiler details in [alexnet_profile.py](./examples/alexnet_profile.py)

 ```python
 import torchvision.models as models